0x1eef/lockf.rb/README.md

 # Lock acquired by child process (2023-02-11 16:43:18 UTC)
 ```

-### Non-blocking lock
+#### Non-blocking lock

 The `Lock::File#lock_nonblock` method can be used to acquire a lock
 in a non-blocking manner.
-If it is found that acquiring a lock would
+When it is found that acquiring a lock would
-block then the method will raise an exception (ie `Errno::EAGAIN` /
+block the method will raise an exception (ie `Errno::EAGAIN` /
 `Errno::EWOULDBLOCK`) instead:

 ```ruby